amoradi/amoradi.github.io/resume.md

 Birmingham, MI &mdash; Jan.
 2015 - Present

 - Develop web components in Adobe AEM
-- Take lead role in website production offering client-side expertise from the outset.
+- Take lead role in website production offering client-side expertise from the outset
-- Monitor live content.
+- Monitor live content
-- Actively share knowledge with fellow coders, encourage best practices in the department, and support/encourage other developers.
+- Actively share knowledge with fellow coders, encourage best practices in the department, and support/encourage other developers
-- Worked with brands such as Abbott, Chevrolet, Keller Graduate School, and Mohegan Sun.
+- Worked with brands such as Abbott, Chevrolet, Keller Graduate School, and Mohegan Sun
 - Implement click tracking analytics
 - Maintain code modularity with TerrificJS